-After the first month, the cheapest option is Philo, which gives you Lifetime and Lifetime Movies as well as 57 others for $20/month.
+After the first month, the cheapest option is Philo, which gives you Lifetime and Lifetime Movies as well as over 60 other channels for $20/month.
 You can check out a free trial and see if the service will meet your needs.
 Philo also includes a cloud DVR for you to record shows to watch later.

 You can use your Philo credentials to sign on to the A&E app and watch at least some of the episodes there.

 Watching Lifetime on Sling TV

 Sling TV provides a live stream of Lifetime so you are able to watch exactly what would be airing on Lifetime just as if you had cable.
 It includes a Cloud DVR, so you can record shows for later.

-With online access to Lifetime streaming, you will never miss great shows like “Dance Moms,” “American Princess,” “Mr. T’s Music Factory,” “Little Women: Atlanta,” “Marrying Millions,” and “Cheerleader Generation.”
+With online access to Lifetime streaming, you will never miss great shows like “Married at First Sight,” “Marrying Millions,” “Mr. T’s Music Factory,” “Little Women: Atlanta,” “Marrying Millions,” and “Dance Moms!.”